 Sweet soy sauce is extracted after a long brewing time but it is made with lots of palm sugar or molasses.
 It is mainly used as a cooking ingredient, not just in stir-fries but also to deepen stews and curries.

 Oyster sauce is made with oyster, salt, and sugar and is salty and a little sweet.
-When buying oyster sauce, be sure to look for one that has much oyster extract as possible.
+When buying oyster sauce, be sure to look for one that has as much oyster extract as possible.

 Vegetarian Char Kway Teow